ezulfica/SANonogramSolver/README.md

 We can make a lot of combination before solving it, precisely : <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/binom.png" style="display: block; margin: auto;" />

+Since it's using simulated annealing method, it is possible to not obtain the solution by the number of iteration defined.

 # The generation and transition :

 It is possible to start with two way :